 In the midst of overwhelming grief, it can be very difficult to imagine that your experience of loss may actually grow you.
 Most of us don’t live in such an idyllic setting as Wendy does, but we can all improve our surrounds with a little effort and imagination.
 If you are grieving you can help yourself by creating something representative of that which you have loved and lost.

-By creating a sacred garden, whether it be a large area, a small patch or merely a pot, you too can honour a loved one who has passed and receive a healing from it.
+By creating a sacred garden, whether it be a large area, a small patch or merely a pot, you too can honour a loved one who has passed and receive healing from it.
 You may like to have a special place in your garden for the ashes of a loved one.
 It may be a beloved pet you miss so much and wish to remember or to establish a burial place for.

 Perhaps it is your marriage or a friendship that has ‘died’, and with it, the life you once shared.
 Having a quiet, meaningful place to contemplate where things are at in your life may be what you need to heal.
 It may be something else that once defined you that has now dramatically changed, and you are grieving it.
-Grief is complex and creating a sacred garden can help to sift and shift complex emotions.
+Grief is complex and creating a sacred garden can help to shift complex emotions.

 Creating a sacred space in your garden which allows you the opportunity to remember and to mourn, to reflect and to feel the significance of someone or something that has now passed, may help to heal some of your pain.
 It can be a place you go to, to acknowledge the spiritual presence of your loved one.
 A safe space where you can connect, say hello, tell them about your day and how you are feeling about life.
-And a place to pray, meditate and to hear spiritual guidance.
+And a place to pray, meditate and hear spiritual guidance.

 By placing objects or plants in your garden, even in a pot, or a few pots, it enables you to symbolise your feelings.
 Creating a sacred garden needn’t be an expense.
 There are often lots of things we already have, that can be repositioned or reworked in some way, to give a space a new look.
-You needn’t even buy plants, simply go for a walk around the neighbourhood, and take a few small cuttings from the plants you like, along the way, which you can later replant.
+You needn’t even buy plants, rather, go for a walk around your neighbourhood, and take a few small cuttings from the plants you like, along the way, which you can later replant.
 Or you can grow plants from seeds you have collected.

 What makes a garden sacred?
 It is the meaning we give to the things we place there.
 It is sacred because it inspires in us a strong sentiment – a memory, a hope, an awe, a thankfulness.
 It often makes us feel like we are a part of something greater than ourselves.
-Something bigger than our daily routines and worries.
+Something bigger than our daily routines and concerns.
 It is a space where we feel safe to be ourselves, unguarded and authentic.
-It allows us the opportunity to pause and be mindful.
+It allows us the opportunity to pause and be soulful.
 It connects us with our inner world.

 Honouring my ancestors